“5G is coming.”

 The snap-on modular attachment is hardly a looker, but the award-winning Snapdragon X50 5G modem-powered mod has already been successfully tested on a commercial 3GPP 5G network.

 There’s still no solid release date for the 5G mod, though there’s a good chance it’ll be front and center when Verizon’s 5G mobile network goes live early next year.
-There’s also no word on price.
+There’s also no word on price, but Motorola did recently update the Z3 to enable support for the mod.

 Whether or not the Moto Z3 qualifies as the first 5G phone is up for debate too.
 It doesn’t natively support 5G, which may be a semantic dispute for some, but I’m guessing the other OEMs listed here won’t be so willing to accept Motorola’s claim to the 5G throne.